Roosevelt Island station: Station layout

 The station has two tracks and two side platforms.
-It is the fourth-deepest station in the New York City Subway at about 100 ft below street level (approximately 10 stories deep) behind 34th Street–Hudson Yards, 190th Street, and 191st Street stations, also in Manhattan.
+The next station to the north is 21st Street–Queensbridge, while the next station to the south is Lexington Avenue–63rd Street.
+At about 100 ft below street level, the deep-level Roosevelt Island station is the fourth-deepest in the New York City Subway, behind the 34th Street–Hudson Yards, 190th Street, and 191st Street stations, also in Manhattan.
 Due to its depth, the station contains several features not common in the rest of the system.
 Similar to stations of the Paris Metro and Washington Metro, the Roosevelt Island station was built with a high vaulted ceiling and a mezzanine directly visible above the tracks.

 As with other stations constructed as part of the Program for Action, the Roosevelt Island station contained technologically advanced features such as air-cooling, noise insulation, CCTV monitors, public announcement systems, electronic platform signage, and escalator and elevator entrances.
 The station is fully ADA-accessible, with elevators to street level.
 West of the station, there is a diamond crossover and two bellmouths that curve southward toward an unbuilt portion of the Second Avenue Subway.
 The lower level of the 63rd Street Tunnel contains an emergency exit to the station.
 The lower level, opened in 2023 as part of the East Side Access project, is used by Long Island Rail Road trains.